Parry Gripp: Children's music

-Gripp has written numerous songs for children, with over 100 songs appearing on his YouTube channel, with over 250 million views.
-Gripp has released five albums for children, Do You Like Waffles?, Fuzzy Fuzzy Cute Cute, Vol. 1, Mega-Party, Jingle Burgers, and For Kids About to Rock.
+Gripp writes songs for children, with over 232 appearing on his YouTube channel, with over 523 million views.
+He has released five albums for children; Do You Like Waffles?, Fuzzy Fuzzy Cute Cute, Vol. 1, Mega-Party, Jingle Burgers, and For Kids About to Rock.

-Between early 2017 and late 2019, Gripp's "Raining Tacos" became notable due to its popularity within Roblox's player base.
+Between 2014 and late 2019, Gripp's "Raining Tacos" went viral online due to its popularity within Roblox's player base.
 It was also used by the city of West Palm Beach to deter homeless people from congregating in some areas, along with the song "Baby Shark".
 Gripp requested they remove his title from their playlist and made donations to local homeless shelters.
+"It's Raining Tacos" was featured in an Amazon.com ad which began airing in early May 2017.

 Recurring themes

-Iconic William Shatner character Captain Kirk from the Star Trek franchise holds a special significance in Gripp's songs with Nerf Herder.
-For example, he dresses like Kirk in the video for the song "Mr. Spock", in which the lyrics of the second verse suggest Captain Kirk is extremely heroic, but girls only want to go out with Mr. Spock and in the song "At the Con" he mentions cosplaying as Kirk at comic book conventions with the lyric "All week I've been slaving like a jerk, now I'm gonna dress like Captain Kirk, beam me up tonight!".
+The William Shatner character Captain Kirk from the Star Trek franchise holds a special significance in Gripp's songs with Nerf Herder.
+For example, he dresses like Kirk in the video for the song "Mr. Spock", in which the lyrics of the second verse suggest Captain Kirk is extremely heroic, but girls only want to go out with Mr. Spock.
+In the song "At the Con" he mentions cosplaying as Kirk at comic book conventions with the lyric "All week I've been slaving like a jerk, now I'm gonna dress like Captain Kirk, beam me up tonight!".
 Over the course of Nerf Herder's discography, Gripp has also sung about his childhood crush Vivian in the songs "Born Weird" and "Vivian".
 Another Nerf Herder trope is songs about interest in girls with specific taste in music narrowed down to a genre or band in tracks such as "The Girl Who Listened to Rush", "Pantera Fans in Love" and "New Wave Girl".

 In his solo releases, Gripp's songs are commonly about animals and food, though some food and animals in a series of songs collected in Gripp's Spotify playlists such as "The Raining Tacos Saga" (featuring songs "Raining Tacos", "TacoBot 3000", and "Quesadilla Explosion", all songs about Mexican food) and "Scary Parry Gripp Halloween Playlist" (featuring songs like "Zombies Want Your Candy", "Haunted Cupcake" and "Frankenturtle", all songs that relate a spooky Halloween element to animals or food).